Anne Dias-Griffin: Personal life

-Dias married hedge fund manager Kenneth Griffin in 2003.
+Dias was born in France to a Franco-Argentine father and Franco-German mother.
+She married hedge fund manager Kenneth Griffin in 2003.
 In 2015, Griffin and Dias divorced.
 The couple has joint custody over their three children.

 Dias is a Republican, and has donated to campaign funds for various candidates.

-She is a supporter of Emmanuel Macron's economic reforms and his movement La République en Marche.

 Awards

 Dias has been named as one of the most powerful women in finance by multiple publications, including U.S. Banker, and The Hedge Fund Journal.
 In 2006, she was featured in Crain's Chicago Business' "40 Under 40" list and Institutional Investor's "20 Rising Stars of Hedge Funds".
 She won the Harvard Club of Chicago's Annual Alumni Award in 2010.